vbaliga/vbaliga.github.io/_posts/2019-05-19-run-phytools-makesimmap-parallel.md

     ## Time difference of 44.06479 secs

 For reference, I ran this on my laptop, which is hilariously less powerful than my desktop computer.
 Some relevant specs: i7 processor w/ 4 cores @ ~2 GHz each; 8 GB RAM; Windows 10 Pro 64-bit; R 3.5.3 in RStudio 1.2.1335.
+So the code itself ran in parallel on 3 processors.

 If you missed it above, please make sure you stop the virtual cluster using `stopCluster(cl)` at this point!